 In 1983, the "Basic Survey on Labour Unions" was begun, as a part of "General Survey on Labour Relations" to acquire an overall view of labour relations.
 This survey is the same as the former "Basic Survey on Labour Unions," to which a "Survey on Status of Labour Unions" on a different subject every year has been added.

-"Survey on Status of Labour Unions" was the subject for the 2014"Survey on Labour-Management Communications".
+"Survey on Status of Labour Unions" was the subject for the 2015 "Survey on Status of Collective Bargainings and Agreements".

 A-1 Basic Survey on Labour Unions